ttuegel/haskell-love-2021/README.md

     in body (T x)
 ```

-Nested strict bindings are evaluated when a variable bound in the same
+Nested `!`s are evaluated when a variable bound in the same pattern is used:
-pattern is demanded:

 ``` {.haskell .lazy}
 example_MESN =